trampster/Ropu/Docs/LoadBalancerProtocol.md

 ## Packets

-### Register Media Controller
+### Register Serving Node
-Sent to the Controlling Function to register as a media controller
+Sent to the Controlling Function to register as a Serving Node
 * Packet Type 0 (byte)
 * Request ID (uint16)
-* UDP Control Port (uint16)
-* UDP Media Endpoint (4 bytes IP, 2 bytes port) - this needs to be the externally facing endpoint that clients can use
+* Serving Node Endpoint (4 bytes IP, 2 bytes port) - this needs to be the externally facing endpoint that clients can use

-### Register Floor Controller
+### Register Call Controller
 Sent to the Controlling Function to register as a floor controller
 * Packet Type 1 (byte)
 * Request ID (uint16)
-* UDP Port (ushort)
-* Floor Control Endpoint (4 bytes IP, 2 bytes port) - this needs to be the externally facing endpoint that clients can use
+* Call Control Endpoint (4 bytes IP, 2 bytes port) - this needs to be the externally facing endpoint that clients can use

 ### Start Call
 Tells the MediaController or Floor Controller to start managing a call